Bug report #5982

 - default in the user options

-#1 Updated by Minoru Akagi about 8 years ago
+#1 Updated by Minoru Akagi over 8 years ago

 The encoding of vector layer is stored in QGIS project file(*.qgs).

 When QgsOpenVectorLayerDialog("Add vector layer"), QgsVectorLayerSaveAsDialog("Save vector layer as") or QgsEncodingFileDialog(such as "New Shapefile Layer") is shown, the name of last used encoding in the dialog boxes is selected as the value of encoding combo-box.

 Perhaps you will open the vector layer files by drag-and-drop.
 In my case, a shapefile dataset without specified codepage opened by drag-and-drop, the encoding of the layer provider has been set to "System".
 If the encoding was set to the last used codepage as well, it might be easier to use.